udoya/2023DB-TeamFujiki/README.md

 1. Bob
 1. Emma

-Once logged in, you can list your items in order of earliest to latest, and other participants can bid on them.
+Once logged in, you can sell your own items in order of earliest to latest, and participants other than the seller can bid on them.